Rincon Island (California): Spills, safety, lease termination, and quitclaim to state

-Rincon Island's production history includes to spills and safety issues.
+Rincon Island's production history includes spills and safety issues.
 In February 1998, the Los Angeles Times reported the island facility spilled 130 gallons of crude oil.

 Starting in 1999, the Santa Barbara Air Pollution Control District inspected Greka facilities 855 times, citing about 300 violations.
 During a nine-year period, more than 200 Greka spills threatened or polluted state waters 20 times, according to published reports.

 On January 3, 2008, the California State Lands Commission shut down Rincon Island due to unsafe conditions at the bridge, which pipes the oil from the island to the shoreline.

 Greka resumed oil production and, by the beginning of June 2008, had produced 240 barrels of oil at Rincon Island.

 As of October 2008, production was again suspended at Rincon Island when testing showed that serious structural deficiencies exist with the causeway to the island.
 Employees use a golf cart to reach the island because vehicle traffic is deemed too dangerous.
 As of the end of 2008, the lease has produced 2,622 barrels of oil for the year.
 The gross revenue to the State of California for 2008 is under $20,000.
 As indicated by the State Lands Commission Audit Program, the cost of enforcement and monitoring by the State Lands Commission of the Rincon Island 1466 lease is well in excess of $100,000 per year.

 On June 17, 2011, the federal government sued Greka for over $2.4 million in cleanup costs.

 Facing a potential termination of its lease by the State Lands Commission for "imprudent oil and gas operations," Rincon Island Limited Partnership, a subsidiary of Greka Energy, filed for bankruptcy on August 9, 2016.
 At the time, the company had not produced oil or gas from Rincon Island since October 2008.

 On November 30, 2017, the Bankruptcy Court approved a joint motion to grant the State Lands Commission a quitclaim over Rincon Island, which was effected on December 6, 2017.
 As a result, Rincon Island was added to the California Coastal Sanctuary and the last operational oil drilling and production facility in the Santa Barbara Channel ended.

 Decommissioning

 The California State Lands Commission has indicated that the disposition of Rincon Island and its causeway is scheduled in the second phase of its ongoing decommissioning of the former Rincon Island Limited Partnership wells.
 The final disposition of the island and causeway will require an environmental analysis under CEQA, public input, discretionary approval by the commission itself and other agencies, funding, and hiring a decommissioning contractor.
 The CEQA process for decommissioning was anticipated to begin in 2020.

+The commission approved the final environmental report for the decommissioning plan in August 2024.